 A Sermon on Luke 17:20-21Read more

-From the time Jesus Christ went around Palestine preaching until the present century, the way the Kingdom of God would come has been misunderstood.
-There is a common fallacy shared by the Pharisees, Pilate, and the Disciples long ago that is shared today by the Roman Catholic church and liberal Protestant advocates of the Social Gospel.
-They all believe, says Dr. Martyn Lloyd-Jones, the Kingdom of God comes visibly and through social participation.
-His text is Luke 17:20-21, where he issues a strong warning to the contemporary church concerning the danger of believing the Kingdom is brought about through legislation, social reform, or military conquest.
-Dr. Lloyd-Jones argues that the forms of the Kingdom of God are quite clear from Scripture.
-In the past, the Kingdom of God came in the power and presence of the Lord Jesus Christ Himself.
-Presently, the Kingdom of God is manifested in the body of Christ – the church – as He reigns in their hearts.
-In the future, the Kingdom of God will be fully visible when Christ returns at his Second Advent.
-Listen to Dr. Lloyd-Jones’ teaching on the Kingdom and avoid errors common to the modern church.
-Embrace the truths given here and learn how to belong to the realm in which Christ reigns!
+From the time Jesus Christ went around Palestine preaching until the present century, there is a misunderstanding of the arrival the kingdom of God.
+There is a common fallacy shared by the Pharisees, Pilate, and the disciples long ago that also is shared today by the Roman Catholic church and liberal Protestant advocates of the social gospel.
+In this sermon on Luke 17:20–21 titled “The Signs of the Kingdom,” Dr. Martyn Lloyd-Jones states that they all believe the kingdom of God comes visibly and through social participation.
+In this passage, Jesus issues a strong warning to the contemporary church concerning the danger of believing the kingdom is brought about through legislation, social reform, or military conquest.
+Dr. Lloyd-Jones argues that the forms of the kingdom of God are quite clear from Scripture.
+In the past, the kingdom of God came in the power and presence of the Lord Jesus Christ Himself.
+Presently, the kingdom of God is manifested in the body of Christ—the church—as He reigns in their hearts.
+In the future, the kingdom of God will be fully visible when Christ returns at His second advent.
+Listen to Dr. Lloyd-Jones’s teaching on the kingdom, avoid errors common to the modern church, embrace the truths given here, and learn how to belong to the realm in which Christ reigns.

 Additional Scripture Translations